ErastusMunala/alx-pre_course/0x01-git/README.md

-Munner is currently studying hard in ALX Pre course
+Munner wants to work hard